We’ve hired plenty of freelance graphic designers, some good, some not-so-good, and some objectively very bad.

 Which freelance website is best for graphic designers?

 In general, Upwork and Fiverr are great places to start.
-Because they are both publicly traded, they garner a lot of attention, so there's no shortage of available opportunities.
-With that being said, there is a lot of competition that comes from other freelance graphic designers.
+However, there is a lot of competition that comes from other freelance graphic designers.
 Toptal is a great option for experienced freelance graphic designers that are looking to work with more established businesses that value high-end graphic design talent.

 Where can I find freelance graphic designers?

-Finding freelance graphic designers is a breeze.
 You can find graphic design freelancers on various freelance marketplaces like Fiverr and Upwork.
-There are also a variety of other service based options where you can outsource your graphic design work.
-Contest based platforms like 99designs, for example give you access to a number of talented freelance graphic designers for a fixed rate.
+Contest based platforms like 99designs, for example, give you access to a number of talented freelance graphic designers for a fixed rate.
 This gives you more options to choose from and keeps costs down.
 Another popular cost saving option to find freelancers is unlimited graphic design, a monthly subscription model where you pay a monthly fee for graphic design output.